Rumored New ‘Real Housewives Of New York City’ Cast Member Seen With Bethenny Frankel Amid Season 11 [Photos]

 This week, as Bethenny Frankel celebrated the launch of her new jean line, Skinnygirl Jeans, at Macy’s Herald Square in the Big Apple, Kavovit was in attendance with a number of other returning cast members, including LuAnn de Lesseps and Sonja Morgan.

-On Instagram, as she chronicled the launch of her latest business venture in a number of stories, Frankel seemingly suggested that the ongoing rumors regarding Kavovit’s potential addition to the show by sharing clips of Kavovit on stage with herself, de Lesseps, and Morgan.
+On Instagram, as she chronicled the launch of her latest business venture in a number of stories, Frankel seemingly suggested the ongoing rumors regarding Kavovit’s potential addition to the show by sharing clips of Kavovit on stage with herself, de Lesseps, and Morgan.

 In one clip, Kavovit appeared to be having tons of fun with her co-stars as she danced and celebrated Frankel’s big day.